Bridging What the Model Thinks and How It Speaks: Expressive Speech Generation via Self-Aware Intent-Realization Alignment: Derivation of the VIB-Driven Disentanglement Objective

+Combining the reconstruction lower bound (Eq.~\eqref{eq:recon}) and the intent compression upper bound (Eq.~\eqref{eq:kl_ou}), we arrive at the final tractable loss function for the VIB-driven disentanglement:

+By minimizing $\mathcal{L}_{\mathrm{total}}$, the model is forced to encode only the temporally smooth, acoustic-essential expressive cues into $\mathbf{Z}_Y$, successfully filtering out the redundant lexical information already present in $\mathbf{E}_Y$.

-\paragraph{The Role of the Stop-Gradient Operator.} Beyond serving as a mathematical approximation for the expectation $\mathbb{E}_{q(\mathbf{z}_{i-1})}$, the stop-gradient operator $\mathrm{sg}[\boldsymbol{\mu}_{i-1}]$ is crucial for optimization.
-Without it, the optimizer could trivially minimize the penalty term $(\mu_{i,k} - \alpha\,\mu_{i-1,k})^2$ by collapsing all $\boldsymbol{\mu}_i$ to a constant vector, rather than learning meaningful, temporally smooth representations.
-By applying $\mathrm{sg}[\cdot]$, we force the current state $\boldsymbol{\mu}_i$ to follow the \emph{historical} trajectory of $\boldsymbol{\mu}_{i-1}$ without retroactively altering past representations.
-This ensures that the OU prior acts strictly as a causal low-pass filter, smoothing the intent trajectory over time.
+\paragraph{Optimization Dynamics of the Stop-Gradient.} Beyond simplifying the expectation, the stop-gradient $\mathrm{sg}[\boldsymbol{\mu}_{i-1}]$ is essential for preventing representation collapse.
+Without it, the optimizer could trivially minimize the temporal penalty $(\mu_{i,k} - \alpha\,\mu_{i-1,k})^2$ by collapsing all $\boldsymbol{\mu}_i$ to a constant vector.
+The $\mathrm{sg}[\cdot]$ operator forces the current state $\boldsymbol{\mu}_i$ to actively track the historical trajectory of $\boldsymbol{\mu}_{i-1}$ without retroactively altering past representations.
+This ensures the OU prior acts strictly as a causal low-pass filter, enforcing temporal smoothness while preserving information capacity.